nrfconnect/sdk-nrf/samples/cellular/sms/README.rst

 Overview
 ********

-The SMS sample registers the nRF9160-based device for SMS service within the nRF9160 modem using the :ref:`sms_readme` library.
+The SMS sample registers your nRF91 Series device for SMS service within the cellular modem using the :ref:`sms_readme` library.
 The sample requires an LTE connection.

 When the sample starts, it sends an SMS if a recipient phone number is set in the configuration.